hrosman/Mental-Health-in-Pop-Culture/readme.md

 # Mental Health in Pop Culture

-## What effect have mentally ill characters in pop culture had on society?
+## What effect have characters with mental illnesses in pop culture had on society?